Jacquesng/Privo/DIG-ON.pdf.md

 # Organizational Structure

-Dilligence Incternational Group is composed of 7 primary divisions:
+Privo IT, LLC is composed of 7 primary divisions:

   * Sales
   * Marketing